karen-w/Big-Five-Analysis/README.md

 Big Five Analysis
 ================

-This is an example showing how to generate various plots including radar charts, dendrograms, bar plots and PCA using dummy data of the Big Five Personality Test.
+This is an example showing how to analyze and generate various plots including radar charts, dendrograms, bar plots and PCA plots using dummy data of the Big Five Personality Test.
 The Big Five Personality Test is a free, open-source test consisting of 120 simple questions.
-You can take the test [here](https://bigfive-test.com/) and learn more about the test.
+You can learn more about the test and take the test [here](https://bigfive-test.com/).

 ## 1. Take a look at the `data`